 At this National Historic Landmark, you’ll walk in the footsteps of Founding Fathers as you explore America’s oldest landscaped garden.
 Watch artisans in the Stableyards demonstrate skills needed on an 18th and 19th-century rice plantation and learn about slavery at Middleton Place at Eliza’s House.
 House tour can be purchased separately.

 America’s oldest unrestored plantation house still open to the public.
 Exhibits and Grounds Admission includes access to the Drayton Hall collections exhibits, historically inspired garden, Connections program, African-American cemetery, nature walks, and more.
 House tour can be purchased separately.
+Audio tour included between 9am and 1:45pm.
+See website for more information.

 Experience Charleston's history through art!
 Come face-to-face with stories of the lowcountry as seen through painting, miniature portraiture, sculpture, photography & more!